Hawkins County DUI Bail Information

 You have several options for posting bail in Hawkins County:

-- How it works: This involves paying the full bail amount in cash directly to the Hawkins County jail or the court clerk's office.
+- How it works: This involves paying the full bail amount in cash directly to the Hawkins County Jail, located at 117 Justice Center Dr, Rogersville, TN 37857, or potentially at the court clerk's office once court is in session.

 - Refund: After your case concludes, and provided you have attended all court appearances, you should receive approximately 90% of the bail money back.
 The court typically retains a small percentage for administrative fees.

 - Where to Pay: You can typically pay cash bail at the Hawkins County Jail.
-Contact the jail directly to confirm their payment methods and hours of operation.
+Contact the jail directly at (423) 272-6968 to confirm their payment methods and hours of operation.

 - Payment Methods Accepted: While cash is generally accepted, it's best to confirm with the jail what other forms of payment, if any, they accept (e.g., certified check, money order).